LeonHLJ/RSKP/README.md

 ### Evaulation

 ####
 The trained model can be found [here](https://drive.google.com/file/d/1xgyebFW75B08hJrXarmK5ZQ6F5iahg4A/view?usp=sharing).
+(This saved model is re-trained and its result is slightly different from the one reported in our paper.)
 Please put it into `./ckpt/dataset_name/model_id/`.

 - Run the command below.